techidaily/site-facebook-video-files/source/_posts/updated-six-easy-steps-to-acquire-fb-links-for-free.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1902309/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+You also have the added benefit of downloading the video directly from your pc to your mobile using a simple QR code that you can.
+You can use your camera to trigger the download into your phone.

+If you happen to get an "invalid link" error, then it is most probably due to the video's privacy settings.
+In this case, you need to use the "Private Video Downloader" button on the right-hand side of the home screen.

+This downloader abides by copyright laws and does not store your videos, so your anonymity is maintained.
+You can also download Facebook Video Live as soon as the live video is streamed.

 ## Top 6\.
 FBdownloader.online

 This [FBdownloader.online](https://fbdownloader.online/) functions entirely online.
 It lets users download only Facebook and Instagram videos.
 Simply click on the share button and "Copy Link" to the chosen video.
 Go to FBdownloader.online.
 Paste the link onto the search bar.
 Select 'Download.'